 How do I deal with social anxiety?

-I am really fortunate to have a wonderful husband, with whom I love doing things.
-He makes me feel completely safe.
-And I have a couple of other friends who get me out of the house with no problem.
-These positive experiences build a strong foundation of healing.
+I have great friends with whom I love doing things.
+They can usually get me out of the house with no problem.
+These positive experiences build a strong foundation for healing.

 I also do things that don’t require intense conversation.
 The focus is on an activity (such as a mushroom foray or an educational conference).
 I can often get through those events without saying much, so there isn’t anything to mentally dissect later on.
 These types of things build on the foundation.